gl-alaimo/Timer_cubo_di_Rubik/README.md

 ### `add_time_manually.py`
 This script allows you to manually add time entries to the `database.csv` file.
 It is useful for logging data that was not recorded in real-time.

+### `solve_5_times.py`
+This script runs a timer for 5 times and logs the results into the `database.csv` file.
+It is useful for tracking time while solving the cube in real time like in professional competitions.
+It provides average time of the last 5 solves and the best time.

 ### `database.csv`
 A tab-separated values (TSV) file that stores time data.
 Each row contains:
 - **Data**: The date of the entry (e.g., `2025-11-08`).